On Estimation of Isotonic Piecewise Constant Signals: Proofs

 The set of knots of $\theta^{(k)}$ is denoted by $A_k=\{a_j\}$ where we allow overlaps within $a_1,\ldots,a_k$.
 For the error vector $Z=X-\theta^*$ and two integers $1\leq a\leq b\leq n$, define random variables

 We adopt the convention that maximum over an empty set is zero.
-The random variables defined above satisfy the following lemma, which will be proved in Section \ref{sec:aux} in the supplement. \begin{lemma} There exists a universal constant $C>0$, such that
+The random variables defined above satisfy the following lemma, which will be proved in Section \ref{sec:aux} in the supplement. \begin{lemma} There exists a universal constant $C>0$, such that for any integer $f\geq 0$,

 \end{lemma} We also need the following lemma to facilitate the proof.
 Its proof will also be given in Section \ref{sec:aux} in the supplement. \begin{lemma} There exists a universal constant $C>0$, such that